ruizhaoz/ruizhaoz.github.io/README.md

 ## Welcome to my page
 Hello, I am Ruizhao Zhu.
-I am second year Ph.D candidate at Boston University.
+I am third year Ph.D candidate at Boston University.
 My research interests include machine learning applied computer vision, more specifically, few-shot learning and meta learning.
 If you have any question, you can reach me at rzhu@bu.edu.

 I was born and raised in Beijing, China.
 Now, I am living in Boston, MA.
 I have also lived in Harbin (China), Deajeon (South Korea), Providence (RI, USA) for more than one year respectively.

 ### Education
 Ph.D, Boston University, Electrical Engineering, 2024(expected)

+### Recent project
+2021.9 This semester I am working on two projects: 1. interpertable few-shot leanring; 2. efficient imitation learning for autonomous driving.

 ### News
 2021.5 Two paper accepted by ICML as short talk, [MOML](http://proceedings.mlr.press/v139/acar21b.html), [PFL](http://proceedings.mlr.press/v139/acar21a/acar21a.pdf).
 2021.2 Teaching Fellow of EC414 Introduction to Machine Learning.